 Overview of content related to 'information retrieval'

-This page provides an overview of 1 article related to 'london metropolitan university'.
+This page provides an overview of 1 article related to 'college of new jersey'.
 Note that filters may be applied to display a sub-set of articles in this category (see FAQs on filtering for usage tips).
 Select this link to remove all filters.

-See our 'london metropolitan university' overview for more data and comparisons with other tags.
-For visualisations of metadata related to timelines, bands of recency, top authors, and and overall distribution of authors using this term, see our 'london metropolitan university' usage charts.
+See our 'college of new jersey' overview for more data and comparisons with other tags.
+For visualisations of metadata related to timelines, bands of recency, top authors, and and overall distribution of authors using this term, see our 'college of new jersey' usage charts.

-Ariadne contributors most frequently referring to 'london metropolitan university':
+Ariadne contributors most frequently referring to 'college of new jersey':